 Galleries and museums can be terrific, unusual spaces for small wedding receptions, corporate events, or charity fundraisers.
 Most galleries cannot handle very large crowds, but there are some other art-oriented spaces that do; they are also noted on our list.
 Contact the gallery or space directly regarding your event.

 If you are interested in a gallery for an exhibition, you should contact the Chicago Arts District, the Zhou B Art Center, the Fine Arts Building, or the Flat Iron Arts Building, since they have available vacant space.

 4. How can I find a gallery to represent my work or me?

 First research galleries online and in person to determine an aesthetic match and appropriateness of the gallery to your work.
 Contact those galleries by phone or email to determine their individual preferred method of reviewing work.
 Remember to be patient when awaiting a response and keep in mind that a dealer's first responsibility is to support their current artist stable, so they can't spend all day reviewing work by outside artists.
-You also would do well to join some artist groups like the Chicago Artists Coalition and also keep your eyes out for juried shows you can participate in and add to your resume.
+Consider joining some artist groups and also keep your eyes out for juried shows or art fairs you can participate in and add to your resume.
 Chicago Artists Coalition manages a list of Calls for Artists as well as other opportunities.

 5. How can I find employment in an art gallery?

 Each gallery does its own staffing.
 You are welcome to contact a gallery for which you have a special interest in or check out Chicago Artists Coalition for a list of job opportunities.
 Above all, before contacting a gallery, familiarize yourself with the kind of artwork and artists they represent to determine if your experience and interests are a good match with the gallery.